ansys/pyansys-dev-guide/doc/source/packaging/build-systems.rst

-The interaction between the maintainer and the build system is performed using a build-system tool.
-This tool provides a frontend and a backend.
-The maintainers trigger the frontend, which then calls the backend.
-The backend then reads the project directory and generates the artifacts, as :numref:`build system diag`:
+The interaction between the maintainer and the build system is performed using a build system tool.
+This tool provides both a frontend and a backend.
+The maintainers trigger the frontend, which then calls the backend to read the project directory and generate the artifacts, as :numref:`build system diag` shows.

 .. include:: diag/build_system_diag.rst